electron/electronjs.org-old/_docs/development/coding-style.md

 ## C++ and Python

 For C++ and Python, we follow Chromium's [Coding Style](http://www.chromium.org/developers/coding-style).
+You can use [clang-format](http://electron.atom.io/docs/development/clang-format) to format the C++ code automatically.
 There is also a script `script/cpplint.py` to check whether all files conform.

 The Python version we are using now is Python 2.7.